AlmightyLks-SCP/Syncord/README.md

 Special thanks to [GrafDimenzio](https://github.com/GrafDimenzio) for persistently & patiently helping me out with making good use of the [Synapse-API](https://github.com/SynapseSL/Synapse/). 😄

 Another thanks to [Exiled's DI](https://github.com/galaxy119/DiscordIntegration/).
 Why?
 I was a noob at networking in programming before this project.
-I first looked at DI's implementations, learned a lot.
+I first looked at DI's implementations, getting my hands on using network traffic myself and learned a lot.
 However, these influences and inspirations in my code have been overhauled, removing a lot of associations, quirks and more importantly, making it more of my own creation.

 ---